BenJamesBen/freesewing/markdown/dev/tutorials/en.md

 Tutorials are lessons that take you by the hand through a series of steps to complete a project.

-For more details, refer to [How we structure our documentation](/guides/docs).
+For more details, please refer to [How we structure our documentation](/guides/docs).

 </Related>